-One of my friends told me, credit cards come with so many benefits such as convenience, easy to buy, easy to track, lot of discounts, reward points, cash for emergency needs, free money for up to 50 days (if you pay on time) and so on.
+One of my friends told me, credit cards come with so many benefits such as convenience, easy to buy, easy to track, lot of discounts, reward points, cash for emergency needs, free money for upto 50 days and more.

 Hence, the question – what’s my take on credit cards?

 “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.”-Will Rogers

 Why would bank (who are the smartest when it comes to math and money) give you free money for 50 days?

 The simple answer is that they understand human psychology.
 In other words, they understand your behavior better than you do about yourself.

 The reason why many experts strongly suggest avoiding credit cards is that the vast majority of those who are sold/given credit cards don’t read the fine print and have the traits of an addict.
 Let’s be honest, we all are addicted to something.
 We just stop being one, once we realize we have already wasted lot of no time, money, or energy.